streamroot/integration-samples/mesh/ios/AVPlayer/README.md

 end
 ````

-Then, excute `pod install`.
+Then, execute `pod install`

 ### Carthage
-To get the SDK via Carthage, add a dependencie on `LumenMeshSDK` like this:
+To get the SDK via Carthage, add a dependency on `LumenMeshSDK` like this:
 ````
 binary "https://sdk.streamroot.io/ios/LumenMeshSDK.json"
 ````

-Then, execute `carthage update --use-xcframeworks`.
+Then, execute `carthage update --use-xcframeworks`

 ## Configuration